Sign in to Visual Studio

 After you provide the settings, Visual Studio starts, and you're signed in and ready to get started.
 To verify whether you're signed in, look for your name in the upper-right corner of the Visual Studio environment.

 Unless you sign out, you're automatically signed in to Visual Studio whenever you start it, and any changes to synchronized settings are automatically applied.
-To sign out, choose the down arrow next to your profile name in the upper-right corner of the Visual Studio environment, choose the Account settings command, and then choose the Sign out link.
+To sign out, click on the icon with your profile name in the upper-right corner of the Visual Studio environment, choose the Account settings command, and then choose the Sign out link.
 To sign in again, choose the Sign in command in the upper-right corner of the Visual Studio environment.

 To change your profile information